Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 Tiha Lounge bar and restaurant

-Napoleon Fort for sunset
+Napoleon Fort for sunset | Hidden Gems Tour

-3 Day itinerary
+3 Day Hvar itinerary

 Three days are just enough to get a good taste for Hvar and What this Island has to offer.
 We’ve prioritised beaches above all since they are Hvar’s best selling point but the itinerary on the second and third day is a little bit more packed.